kingluo/myresume/README.md

 * only the authorized users could access the encrypted fields
 * support alias and composite types
 * enable configuration updates on runtime

-### Postgresql cross-dc replication

-*2019 Personal project*

-*written in golang*

-Based on the replication slot, it replicates data changes between postgresql deployments.

-* Similiar to BDR, but it do not depends on specific postgresql version and non-invasive
-* The replication slot commit status is persistent between failover
-* Configurable sql replay template (based on go template and go plugin)
-* Conflict resolution is extendable, last-writer-wins based on transaction timestamp by default

 ### Openresty worker-thread patch